ApeX1112/projet-G1G2/README.md

 An AI model to predict the deicing time of a plane
 An API to access such a model
 A visual way to show the previously mentioned AI model working

-A document on how to use all of these programs, what their inputs and outputs are, will also be needed.